AHochworter/today-i-learned/javascript/javascript30.md

 This small project stepped us through building functionality that allows the user to "keydown" certain keys and have different audio files play sounds.

+The javascript30 projects will all be coded in vanilla javascript.
+This was a great way to start refreshing the querySelector and eventListener concepts.

+VS Code Short Cut that I re-learned today.

+Shift + Option + Down Arrow -> copies the line of code down to the next line.